 Apr32011

-I’ve been on numerous panels on this subject, Gentle Reader, not to mention being asked this question at various signings.
-So I thought I might provide a blog of my most frequently asked questions about researching Victorian London and steampunk.
+Gentle Reader, I thought I might provide a blog of my most frequently asked questions about researching Victorian London and steampunk.

 What type of research did you have to do while writing the Parasol Protectorate series?